Niroshassithanathan/G2_DBMS/README.md

 ## QUERY ::
-Rename the student table to mystudent.
+5)Rename the student table to mystudent.

 ## SQL QUERY :
 rename table student to mystudent;